You're always sticking your nose into my life

 1. Psycho Psycho 2.
 Hell Unleashed 3.
 Anguish 4.
 Human Factor 5.
 Terminus Maximus 6.
 Dementia 13 7.
 Step Up To The Plate 8.
 Return Of The Savage 9.
 Triumphal Entry 10.
 Betrayal System 11.
 Savage Desire 12.
 Merciless Truths

-Another long lost thrash metal band to return to the field, Nasty Savage at least had a lot to improve after their last release in the eighties.
+Another long lost thrash metal band to return to the field, Nasty Savage at least had a lot to improve after their last release in the 1980s.
 The initial moments of Psycho Psycho should be enough to make you jump around for a while just for hearing what Nasty Savage can do at their best, even though the feeling does not last through the whole album.
 This time there is more flesh and blood around the bones than on Penetration Point, and the best tracks are like something straight out of Indulgence.
 Unfortunately some other parts of the album are quite average as far as songwriting goes.
 Many songs just do not have a point and fail to catch any serious attention, although certain basic riffs are used repeatedly in a fairly tasty manner.
 At least the production is top-notch, exactly what you would expect Nasty Savage to sound like.
 It is a bit disappointing that despite its good points Psycho Psycho somehow lacks the final touch, however, it must be admitted that the band's dark sound is excellent.

 NATIONAL NAPALM SYNDICATE - National Napalm Syndicate